Published on 20th April 2021

 For questions about circumstances where a certain activity did NOT work out, there are a number of things to consider.

-- Be truthful – we all go through failures.
-If you’ve attempted something and failed, admit it.
+We all encounter situations that didn’t go according to plan.
+If you’ve attempted something and not got the results you expected or hoped for, admit it.
 How are we supposed to learn and progress if we can’t identify the issue in the first place?

-- Probably the most important piece of advice… Turn a negative into a positive!
-It’s important to explain the adjustments that you made in order to make the campaign more of a success.
-This will show the interviewer that even though your original plan didn’t succeed, you were mature enough to accept that and adjust your strategy to come out on top.
+This will show the interviewer that even though your original plan didn’t succeed, you were mature enough to accept that and adjusted your strategy to come out on top.

-So there you have it!
+So, there you have it!
 A few of the most common interview questions for marketers and how to approach them.
-Next time you’re prepping for an interview, think about some of these and try putting them to the test using your own scenarios.